Farrasffn/PengecekanNIlai/README.md

 # About
-Website for checking values based on the type of number, even or odd.
+A Website for checking values based on the type of number, even or odd.

 # DSA Project
 Frontend Developer